bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That's a lift.
 You can only use the implementation that has those patches.
 And DATUM doesn't.
-With the GetBlockTemplate has existed for over 10 years.
+With the getblocktemplate (GBT) has existed for over 10 years.
 It's the standard for mining and getting your template from your node.
 Just use that.
 Why not?
 So DATUM just needs GBT.
-Any node that can make GBT, whether it be Knots, be it Core, whatever you can get, your modified core, Libre Relay, I don't care.
+Any node that can make GBT, whether it be Knots, be it Core, whatever you can get, your modified Core, Libre Relay, I don't care.
 DATUM will take it.
 It'll work with what exists now.
 And part of Stratum v2, the core underpinning of it is that the miners have to get permission from the pool to mine their template.